R for Excel Users: Pivot Tables, VLOOKUPs in R

 YEAR()

 .
-This essentially creates a new grouping variable that is a part of the date. - Stacking - I stacked multiple grouping operations with the
+This essentially creates a new grouping variable that is a part of the date.

 c()

-operator:.rows = c(symbol, ~ QUARTER(date))
+operator: .rows = c(symbol, ~ QUARTER(date))

 - Summarization Details - I added multiple function calls to get the Percentage Change in the